magenta-aps/rm-midtlink/sites/all/modules/forward/README.txt

   If you wish to customize the emails, copy 'forward.tpl.php' into your theme directory.
-Then you can customize the function as needed and those changes will only appear went sent by a user using that theme.
+Then you can customize the function as needed and those changes will only appear when sent by a user using that theme.

   If you check the 'custom display' box on the configuration page, the Forward view mode which defines the fields that will be sent in Forward emails can